Obama Meets With Democrats on Future of Health Care Law

-They strategized about protecting Obamacare under his successor
+They strategized about protecting Obamacare under his successor+ READ ARTICLE

 President Obama visited Capitol Hill today to deliver a message to the Democratic caucus about his signature health care law: “look out for the American people,” he told reporters as he sauntered out of the Capitol.

 In a closed door meeting with Democrats, the president instructed his colleagues not to let Republicans off the hook for their efforts to gut his health care law without a replacement, a plan which has already been set in motion by Republican Senators.
-Obama told Democrats that they needed to show a united front and put the burden of healthcare changes on Republicans.
+Obama’s message to Democrats was that they needed to show a united front and put the burden of healthcare changes on Republicans.

 “What the President is doing is helpful because he is walking through various ways to take one-sixth of the American economy, which is healthcare, and putting it into English,” said Oregon Sen. Ron Wyden.